 The Trustees have full and unrestricted powers of investment.
-The portfolio is managed by Brewin Dolphin Ltd who are given discretion to invest the funds of the Trust subject to the guidelines and Investment Statement established by the Trustees and subject to ongoing and regular oversight by the Trustees.
+The portfolio is managed by RBC Brewin Dolphin (previously Brewin Dolphin Ltd) who are given discretion to invest the funds of the Trust subject to the guidelines and Investment Policy Statement established by the Trustees and subject to ongoing and regular oversight by the Trustees.